nyc-crh/site/content/gallery/rather-go-to-jail.md

 caption: "This *Amsterdam News* article was published on December 13, 1958.
 The headline, “We’d rather go to jail,” quotes Mrs. Viola Waddy, a Black mother in Harlem who refused to allow her child to attend a segregated and unequal school.
 Waddy and others risked imprisonment for that decision."
 archive_source: "*New York Amsterdam News*"
 source_link:
-copyright: "*New York Amsterdam News*"
+copyright: Under copyright.
+Used with permission.
 categories:
 - k-12 education
 - community activism